Work and Appearances

 Young Joanna knows all the Jewish prayers – and how they’re really about Jesus.
 That’s because her mother, who wanted to be a rabbi, converted to evangelicalism through Jews for Jesus many years ago.
 Joanna learns all the tricks of Christian missions, eventually becoming a missionary herself.
 But then something ancient draws her away, to traditions she never learned and dark histories she never studied.
 And to a tiny village where, centuries ago, her father’s father’s father made a very different choice.

-CONVERSA was a 2024 Special Finalist with the Jewish Plays Project and will receive its world premiere in January 2026 at Theatre Lab FAU.
+CONVERSA was a 2024 Special Finalist with the Jewish Plays Project and received its world premiere in January 2026 at Theatre Lab FAU.

 They Painted Us Real